moson-mo/pacseek/README.md

 * Improve test code
 * ~~Implement caching for package data to have less lookups (AUR)~~ - done
-* Add config options for disabling caching and setting the expiry time for cached entries
+* ~~Add config options for disabling caching and setting the expiry time for cached entries~~ - done
+* Add docs / wiki